GlowingHorse/Fast-Mango-Detection/README.md

 # Fast Mango Detection on CPU-level using pruned YOLOv3-tiny
-For the manuscript 'Real-time mango detection on CPU using pruned YOLO network'
+For the paper 'Real-time mango detection on CPU using pruned YOLO network'

 ## Introduction
 A Keras implementation of pruned YOLOv3-tiny to detect mango data (Tensorflow backend).